Former Tennessee sheriff recalls ‘Cocaine Bear’ case

 The movie “Cocaine Bear,” directed by American actress and filmmaker Elizabeth Banks, is scheduled to hit theaters on Feb.
 24, 2023.

-A Lexington business, Kentucky for Kentucky Fun Mall, claims to have acquired the taxidermy bear after a wild tale involving several different owners including country music legend Waylon Jennings.
+Kentucky for Kentucky Fun Mall in Lexington claims to have acquired the taxidermy bear after several different owners, including country music legend Waylon Jennings.